rolandjlevy/Express-coronavirus-country-stats-with-charts/readme.md

 # Covid19 API showing data and charts

-Click on each country to see data chart and sort with table headers.
+Click on each country to see data chart and sort data with table headers.
 Fully responsive on mobiles.

 ### Notes